rahmayub0/IST1025-Group-8-Project/README.md

 - **Language**: Python 3
 - **Key Modules**:
   - `random`: For generating the computer's choice
-  - `time`: For creating dramatic pause effects
+  - `time`: For creating dramatic pause effects for suspense
 - **Core Logic**:
   - Simple conditional statements to determine the winner
   - Dictionary-based score tracking